kenya-sk/deep-individual-tracker/README.md

 ## Introduction
-This repository performs individual detection in consideration of overlap by using CNN in pixel units.
+This repository performs individual detection in consideration of overlap by using CNN in each pixel.

 ## Network